BBvlgar/ansible/roles/docker_stack/README.md

-# Docker APP Role
+# Docker Stack Role

-This Role is meant to rollout web applications, that do not only consist out of one container but also should have mounted directories from a (shared) data container and / or should have additional containers in their stack like databases.
+This Role is meant to rollout web applications, that do not only consist out of one container but are a stack of multiple containers and also should have mounted directories from a (shared) data container and / or should have additional containers in their stack like dedicated databases.

 ## Requirements